Eli-rach/CN-Advanced-Front-End-Web/ProcessBlog/ClassroomPortal.md

 ## Planned Changed

 I want to add more depth to the site but am trying to figure out how.
-Might add pictures of mountains or something, people like those.
+Might add pictures of mountains or something, people like those.SSS